IntersysConsulting/scala-essentials-nanodegree/src/main/tut/docs/module9.md

 ### Warm-up and additional links

-For a mostly mathless discussion of monoids, please take a look at [Monoid without tears], by Scott Wlaschin.
+For a mostly math-less discussion of monoids, please take a look at [Monoid without tears], by Scott Wlaschin.
 You will find more examples in part 2 of this series, in [Monoids in practice].

 The following links could help you realize further monoid applications.
-These are much more than intelectual curiosities!
+These are much more than intellectual curiosities!

 - [Google’s MapReduce Programming Model — Revisited]
 - [Streaming examples for Apache Spark]